mariosemes/CasaOS-TMCstore/Apps/nextcloud/README.md

       ),
 ```

-**Reminder: To trusted_domains add all domains and addresses you woukld like to use to access to your Nextcloud instance.
-DO NOT USE http or https or any forwardslashes in this naming, only clean domain names.**
+**Friendly Reminder:** When adding domains and addresses to the trusted_domains configuration in your Nextcloud instance, make sure to include all the domains and addresses from which you would like to access Nextcloud.
+It is important to note that you should only use clean domain names without including 'http', 'https', or any forward slashes in the naming.
+Keep the entries simple and straightforward.

 ---